carlthewebmaster/toolkitdocs/ch_intro.md

 ### STL Use Hints

 To minimize naming conflicts, all NCBI code is placed in the ncbi name space.
 The CORELIB defines a number of portable macros to help manage name space definitions.
-For example, you can use the <span class="nctnt ncbi-macro">BEGIN\_NAME\_SPACE``` macro at the start of a section of code to place that code in the specified name space.
-The <span class="nctnt ncbi-macro">END\_NAME\_SPACE``` macros is used to indicate the end the of the name space definition.
-To declare the use of the NCBI namespace, the macros <span class="nctnt ncbi-macro">USING\_NCBI\_SCOPE``` is used.
+For example, you can use the ```BEGIN\_NAME\_SPACE``` macro at the start of a section of code to place that code in the specified name space.
+The ```END\_NAME\_SPACE``` macros is used to indicate the end the of the name space definition.
+To declare the use of the NCBI namespace, the macros ```USING\_NCBI\_SCOPE``` is used.

 A number of macros have been defined to handle non-standard behavior of C++ compilers.
-For example, a macro <span class="nctnt ncbi-macro">BREAK``` is defined, that is used to break out of a loop, instead of using the break statement directly.
+For example, a macro ```BREAK``` is defined, that is used to break out of a loop, instead of using the break statement directly.
 This is done to handle a bug in the Sun WorkShop (pre 5.3 version) compiler that fails to call destructors for objects created in for-loop initializers.
 Another example is that some compilers (example, Sun Pro 4.2) do not understand the using namespace std; statement.
 Therefore, for portable code, the using namespace statement should be prohibited.

 More details on the [use of portable macros](ch_style.html#ch_style.using_NCBI_namespace) are presented in a later chapter.